How and Why Are Some Therapists Better Than Others?:

 About the Editors

-Louis G. Castonguay, PhD, completed his doctorate in clinical psychology at the State University of New York, Stony Brook, he completed a clinical internship at the University of California, Berkeley, and he completed his postdoctorate at Stanford University.
+Louis G. Castonguay, PhD, completed his doctorate in clinical psychology at the State University of New York, Stony Brook.
+He completed a clinical internship at the University of California, Berkeley, and he completed his postdoctorate at Stanford University.
 He is currently a professor in the Department of Psychology at Penn State University.

 With more than 180 publications (including eight coedited books), his scholarly work and research has focused on different aspects of the process of change and training, especially within the context of psychotherapy integration of psychotherapy.

-He is also involved in the investigation of the efficacy of new integrative treatments for generalized anxiety disorder and depression, and the development of Practice Research Networks aimed at facilitating the collaboration between clinicians and researchers.
+He is also involved in the investigation of the efficacy of new integrative treatments for generalized anxiety disorder and depression, and the development of Practice Research Networks aimed at facilitating collaboration between clinicians and researchers.

 Dr. Castonguay has received several awards, including the Early Career Contribution Award from the Society of Psychotherapy Research, and the David Shakow Award from APA Division 12 (Society of Clinical Psychology).
 He has also received four recognitions from APA Division 29 (Society for the Advancement of Psychotherapy): the Jack D. Krasner Memorial Award, Distinguished Contributions to Teaching and Mentoring, the Distinguished Research Publications Award, and the Distinguished Psychologist Award for his lifetime contributions to the field of psychotherapy.